posva/unplugin-vue-router/src/data-fetching/README.md

 ## Usage

-The data fetching layer is easier to use alongside the `unplugin-vue-router` plugin because it writes the boring _"plumbing-code"_ for you and lets you focus on the interesting part with `defineLoader()`.
+The data fetching layer is easier to use alongside the `unplugin-vue-router` plugin because it writes the boring _"plumbing-code"_ for you and lets you focus on the interesting part with `defineBasicLoader()`.
 It's highly recommended to use the `unplugin-vue-router` plugin if you can.
 Below are instructions to setup in both scenarios:

 ### Setup